namfrans/MiniCompilerSoftware/README.md

 Stage 6: Code Optimisation
 Stage 7: Target Machine Code

-(h.)
-Compile all your Java codes into a jar file or executable file, so that it can be run as a single file on command line or on MS Windows.
+-The project contains an executable file, that can be run as a single file on cmd.

+THE ABOVE PROJECT WAS GIVEN IN COMPILER TECHNIQUES AS FINAL GROUP PROJECT AT Namibia University of Science and Technology.
+By prof Azeta Ambrose